OWASP/owasp-mastg/Document/0x03-Overview.md

-> some comments are in blocks like this, some are in italics within paragraphs.
-In-line italic notes are marked with a "Q-" so you can search for those instances

 # Introduction to the OWASP Mobile Security Testing Guide

 The OWASP Mobile Security Testing Guide (MSTG) is an extension of the [OWASP](https://www.owasp.org/) Testing Project that performs security testing of Android and iOS mobile devices.